nathiegi/Repo1/holyday/version-1-2/user-manual-v-1-2.md

 Facilitate the process of requests for absences, provide a better way to manage each employee and provide this information quickly and easily for both workers and management way.

 ## 1.2.
 Main Functions
+- Register of Employees
+- Register of Work Teams.
+- Creation and assignment of users.
+- Register of Work Schedules assigned.
+- Request Management by Hour to favor.
+- Vacation Request Management.
+- Absence Management.
+- Assignment of Collective Vacations.
+- Compensation of working hours.
+- Generation and visualization of Kardex Individual.

 ## 1.3.
 Acronyms & Abbreviations
 1. **CI:** Number of employee identification.
 2. **ACCUM:** Vacation days accrued seniority.